-The InvestEU Sustainability Guarantee Product will alleviate the elements above by providing risk deleveraging for green lending and therefore incentivising financial intermediaries to in turn provide this type of lending, bringing clear green definitions and requirements, as well as supporting the market visa-vis the application of the EU Taxonomy for Sustainable Finance, particularly for this type of final recipients that require a proportionate approach.
+The InvestEU Sustainability Guarantee Product will alleviate the elements above by providing risk coverage for green lending and therefore incentivising financial intermediaries to provide debt financing in this area, supporting the market vis-a-vis the application of the EU Taxonomy for Sustainable Finance, particularly for small companies and individuals that require a proportionate approach.

-EIF will be extending (counter-)guarantees to financial intermediaries which will in turn provide debt financing to eligible final recipients.
-As a result, the InvestEU Guarantee will always cause that a third party financier/guarantor (i.e. financial intermediary) will provide further financing, in addition to InvestEU, to final recipients.
+EIF will be extending (counter-) guarantees to financial intermediaries which will in turn provide debt financing to eligible final recipients.
+As a result, the InvestEU Guarantee will always cause that a third-party financier/guarantor (i.e. financial intermediary) will provide further financing, in addition to InvestEU, to final recipients.